NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 });
 </pre>

+## Recap

+By now, you have seen a number of different kinds of tests:

+* unit tests for the UI component (using a stub instead of the real AJAX module)
+* unit tests for the AJAX module (inspecting each AJAX request in isolation)
+* integration tests for UI component and multiple AJAX modules (using a fake server that stubs all responses)

+Together, they build a strong and fast test harness for the application.

-All of the tests shown here run in 25 ms on my machine.
+Speaking of fast: All of the tests shown here run in 25 ms on my machine.
 Needless to say that I'm using this technique at work as well.

 ## Code